 Music majors must complete an additional application and audition for The Greatbatch School of Music.
-Music applications can be obtained from The Greatbatch School of Music (e-mail; website; phone: 800.777.2556, ext.
-4000) or completed online (no additional application fee).
+Music applications can be obtained from The Greatbatch School of Music (email; website; phone: 800.777.2556, ext.
+4000) or completed online.
+There is no separate application fee for The Greatbatch School of Music.